smlng/riot-tools/sock_tcp_listen/README.md

 # TCP listen

-A small tool that uses GNRC TCP of RIOT to listen on a specific port.
+A small tool that uses LWIP TCP with RIOTs SOCK API to listen on a specific port.
 It can handle a single connection at a time and simply prints all messages received.

 ## build and run